EgorOrachyov/Berserk/Engine/Source/README.md

 ## UI

-Complete defenition and description of mentioned modules could be found in the related README.md files.
+Complete definition and description of mentioned modules could be found in the related README.md files.